AnaghaSathyanarayanan/portfolio/README.md

 ### Interactive Dashboard using Microsot Excel
 [Link](https://drive.google.com/drive/folders/12vo-xq7MK0ROgNfGoiyGaCP0CciFviiW?usp=drive_link)

-Developed an interactive sales dashboard utilizing pivot tables, charts, timelines, and slicers is the aim of this activity.
+Developed an interactive sales dashboard utilizing pivot tables, charts, timelines, and slicers.
 Users of this sales dashboard will be able to acquire insights into sales trends, product performance, and time-based variations by efficiently visualizing the sales statistics.